browniebroke/browniebroke.com/src/posts/how-I-made-1000-of-website-more-secure.md

 While I knew the ones that comes with Django and the very important `Content-Security-Policy`, I discovered the `Referrer-Policy` header, including the [story of the `Referer` header mispelling](https://books.google.co.uk/books?id=3EybAgAAQBAJ&pg=PT541&lpg=PT541&redir_esc=y#v=onepage&q&f=false) from the early days of the web.

 In the presentation, Adam mentioned a tool to check your site and educate about all the possible security headers: [Scott Helme](https://twitter.com/Scott_Helme)'s [securityheaders.com](https://securityheaders.com/).
-I was already following Scott on Twitter -I learned a great deal about CSP thnaks to him- but although he probably mentioned this tool, I forgot about it.
+I was already following Scott on Twitter -I learned a great deal about CSP thanks to him- but although he probably mentioned this tool, I forgot about it.

 ## Fixing my sites